jhenriquez418/linux-java-jdk-installer/README.md

     * jarsigner
     * jconsole

-l. **Run java -version**: last step of the installation, the script will run `java -version` to confirm the installed version was properly configured.
+7. **Run java -version**: last step of the installation, the script will run `java -version` to confirm the installed version was properly configured.

 ## What It Doesn't Do?